Creamy Coconut Popsicles

 - popsicle molds (I used these silicone ones)

-These coconut milk popsicles for toddlers are a great, whole foods-based snack.
 They are filling, thanks to the coconut cream, which provides the necessary fat for growing brains.

-From 9-12 months, my youngest thrived on these during the summer (we omitted the honey) and my favorite sweet potato spinach baby food.
+From 9-12 months, my youngest thrived on these during the summer (we omitted the honey) and my favorite sweetpotato spinach baby food.

 These are the best popsicles for toddlers (among my favorite healthy homemade toddler snacks), and I also love this as a baby popsicle recipe (after they turn 1), since it does have honey.